Are Credit Unions a Safe Place for Your Money?

-The National Credit Union Insurance Fund (NCUSIF) is “backed by the full faith and credit of the US government.”
-In plain English, that means it’s government guaranteed, just like FDIC insurance.
-If your federally insured credit union was to fail and wipe out the entire pool of money in the NCUSIF, the US government promises to come up with any funds needed to replace your savings.
+Government guarantee: According to NCUA, “the NCUSIF is a federal insurance fund backed by the full faith and credit of the United States government.”
+In plain English, that means it’s government-guaranteed, just like FDIC insurance.
+If your federally-insured credit union fails and the entire pool of money in the NCUSIF is exhausted, the U.S. government promises to come up with any funds needed to replace your savings.

 The NCUA reports that “Not one penny of insured savings has ever been lost by a member of a federally insured credit union.”